refraction-ray/iastu-hpc2-manual/users/basics/job-workflow.md

 Finally the fifth line tells slurm to run a mpi task with 56 threads.

-You can submit the task by `sbatch run.sh`, and check the status of the task by `squeue`.
+You can submit the task by `sbatch run.sh`, and check the status of the task by `squeue` or `squeue -o %all` if you really enjoy lots of info.

 You can check the stdout of the job by `slurm-<jobid>.out`.